Peter H. Brieger: Professional life

-From 1927 to 1933 Peter Brieger worked as a private lecturer at the University of Breslau; he was also assistant to his former supervisor Grisebach until 1930, and then to Frey until 1933.
+From 1927 to 1933, Peter Brieger worked as a private lecturer at the University of Breslau; he was also assistant to his former supervisor Grisebach until 1930, and then to Frey until 1933.
 Grisebach thought highly of him, writing in a report in 1933 that “thanks to his solid scientific background [he] exercised an unusually fruitful teaching activity”, as well as noting his "responsible way of working" and "extraordinary pedagogical disposition".
 After spending a few months in Paris in 1933, he went on to London, where he worked in 1934 on a series of maps for archaeologists and art historians at the Courtauld Institute of Art, entitled the Atlas of Medieval Art and Architecture in England.
-He gave lectures at the Courtauld as one of several temporary faculty members, and contributed photographs to the Courtauld's Conway Library archive, which is currently undergoing a digitisation project.
+He gave lectures at the Courtauld as one of several temporary faculty members, and contributed photographs to the Courtauld's Conway Library archive, which later underwent a digitisation project.
 It was this time he spent in London which resulted in a change of focus towards English medieval art and architecture, which was to continue for the rest of his life.

 Brieger was dismissed from his teaching position in Breslau in 1934 because of his Jewish origins, and in 1935 his professorship qualification was revoked.
-He emigrated to England in 1936, and went on to Canada in the same year.
+He immigrated to England in 1936, and went on to Canada in the same year.
 From 1936 to 1969, Peter Brieger was a member of the newly established Department of Art at the University of Toronto, where he taught from 1936 to 1947 as a lecturer and associate professor.
 During the Second World War he contributed to the Allied war effort by helping to decipher German messages.
-From 1947 to 1969 Brieger was Professor and Chairman of the Department of Art at the University of Toronto.
+From 1947 to 1969, Brieger was Professor and Chairman of the Department of Art at the University of Toronto.
 In 1964–1965 he was visiting professor at the Institute for Advanced Study in Princeton, and part-time professor at the Pontifical Institute of Mediaeval Studies in Toronto until 1973.
 He contributed to an exhibition, “Art and the Courts: France and England from 1259 to 1328”, which took place at the National Gallery of Canada in 1972.
 He has been recognised in Canada as a pioneer in Art History as an academic discipline, and was a founding president of the Universities Art Association of Canada from 1956 onwards.
 Since 1984 a Memorial Lecture Series has been held at the University of Toronto in his honour.